-Imagine the wifi extender signal does not always reach correctly to all corners of the house.
+Imagine the wifi extender signal does not always reach all corners of the house correctly.
 It is possible that it will not do it to your room and that it makes you angry that the Netflix movie or series keeps stopping when you try to watch it.
 Or that your signal disconnects automatically and you have spent hours using mobile data without realizing it.
-In those cases, looking for some of the wifi extenders may be the best solution.
+In those cases, looking for some wifi extenders may be the best solution.

 Depending on the organization of the house or the “obstacles” that the signal encounters, it can get better or worse.
-It is fragile or does not even reach on many occasions, as can be usual in houses with several floors.
-In those cases, you can bet on using a Wifi extender that multiplies coverage and speed.
+It is fragile or does not even reach on many occasions, as usual in houses with several floors.
+You can bet on using a Wifi extender that multiplies coverage and speed in those cases.

 What is a Wifi extender?

 A Wifi extender is a device plugged into a socket (regularly), which improves and extends the range of the Internet connection.

 It connects to the main router wirelessly (in most cases, although there are exceptions) and allows Wi-Fi to reach areas where the router signal does not reach or is usually very weak.
 Wifi extenders do not require advanced knowledge to configure them.
 It is only necessary to follow the configuration wizard or press the synchronization button that they incorporate.
 In addition, there are models of all prices and ranges to adapt to your needs and budget.

 1, NETGEAR EX3700 Wifi extender

 - WiFi range coverage up to 1200 square feet.

 - Supports WEP and WPA/WPA2 wireless security protocols, and also utilizes 5GHz, 802.11 a/b/g/n/ac.

 - Universal compatibility: Works with any wireless router, gateway, or cable modem with wifi.